amishmenon1/eth-dex-project/README.md

    - `npm install`

+3. Ensure Ganache is running and the port matches `networks.development.port` in `truffle-config.js`

-3. Compile the smart contracts and migrate them into the build ("/abis") folder
+4. Compile the smart contracts and migrate them into the build ("/abis") folder

    - `truffle compile`
    - `truffle migrate`

-4. Open a separate terminal within the project and run the node server
+5. Open a separate terminal within the project and run the node server
    - `npm run start`

 ## Usage

-This EthSwap DEX allows you to swap between ETH and a custom token.
+This DEX allows a user to